Backlash (2006): Event

 Before the event aired live on pay-per-view, Goldust defeated Rob Conway in a match that aired on Heat.
 Goldust won the match after a powerslam.

-In the first match of the actual event Carlito faced Chris Masters.
+In the first match of the actual event, Carlito faced Chris Masters.
 In the beginning, Carlito had the advantage over Masters, as he performed a splash and Springboard Back elbow on Masters.
 Masters, however, gained the advantage and executed a Powerbomb.
 Carlito performed a Back Cracker.
 Carlito then pinned Masters while using the ropes for leverage to win the match.

 Next was a match between Umaga and Ric Flair.
 Umaga had the advantage throughout the match, as Umaga executed a knee to Flair's head.
 Umaga defeated Flair after a Samoan Spike.

 The third match was between Mickie James and Trish Stratus for the WWE Women's Championship.
 The match had escalated outside the ring.
 When Stratus delivered punches to Mickie, who was on the second turnbuckle, Mickie threw her over the top rope, causing Stratus to land on her right arm.
 Afterwards, Mickie choked Stratus with a wristband she was wearing that fell off during the match, therefore giving the win to Stratus by disqualification, but per WWE regulations, a title can only change hands via pinfall or submission therefore Mickie retained the Championship.

-The next match was for the WWE Intercontinental Championship between Rob Van Dam and Shelton Benjamin.
+The next match was the winner take all match for the WWE Intercontinental Championship and the Money in the Bank briefcase between Rob Van Dam and Shelton Benjamin.
 Both Van Dam and Benjamin started the match with high spots as Benjamin performed a Sunset Flip Powerbomb.
 The match went back and forth with action, but in the end Van Dam performed a Five Star Frog Splash on Benjamin and pinned him to win the match and retain his Money in the Bank briefcase and win the Intercontinental Championship.

-In the next match, The Big Show faced Kane, which ended in a no contest after a red hue covered the ring and voices from the speakers in the arena began taunting Kane by saying "May 19th."
+In the next match, Big Show faced Kane, which ended in a no contest after a red hue covered the ring and voices from the speakers in the arena began taunting Kane by saying "May 19th".
 Big Show, who seemed to have enough, hit Kane with a folding chair and walked away.